zaphosting/docs/en/voiceserver_ts3backup.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/6kRs6W3ebMQXt7o/preview)

 Then you go to **Create a snapshot**.
 Below you will see all your snapshots and can import, download or delete them.
+>Info: For security reasons, it is not allowed to upload your own snapshots!

 ![](https://screensaver01.zap-hosting.com/index.php/s/P2CDSK83HG3EzzG/preview)